MarkLalor/RaindropRainbow/README.md

 ![Example](https://github.com/MarkLalor/RaindropRainbow/blob/master/example.png?raw=true)

-A zoomed in version of the bottom 6.5% of the outputted rays is visible in the bottom left.
+A zoomed in version of the bottom 6.5% of the outputted rays is visible in the bottom right.

 ## Download